isomerpages/moe-temasekjc/_admissions/Returning Singaporean & International Students.md

     <div>
 			<p style="text-align: justify;"><u>Shortlisted applicants</u> will be notified to undergo selection test for English and Mathematics, and an interview.
 Only applicants who meet our selection criteria in the tests would be offered a place in our college for the next academic year, starting in January/February 2023, based on results of the test and available school vacancies after JAE.</p>
 			<p style="text-align: justify;"></p>
+			<p style="text-align: justify;">The selection test fee applies to non-Singaporeans, i.e. the rate for the first subject is S$44 and every additional subject is S$22 (inclusive of GST).
+The selection test can only be taken once, and the test results will not be disclosed to applicants.
+The scope of the test will be further communicated to shortlisted applicants.</p>
+			<p style="text-align: justify;">Selection test period: <b>Early January 2023</b></p>
     </div>
 	</li>
 	</ul>